MaldoAlberto/amazon-braket-qc-hack-2022/README.md

 <center><img src="Images/histo1.png" width="800"></center>

+# instructions on running the project

+To run this project you must clone this repository on your local machine, and apply in the terminal the command

+pip install -r requirements.txt

+In case you use the notebook it should be
+!pip install -r requirements.txt

+In case you use google colab you should run the above command and restart the kernel and run it again to initialize all the dependencies.

+Subsequently, you should consider that you have the file qaoa_pennylane.py which has the necessary classes to make the qaoa in pennylane.

+Finally, run the Quantum Pathfinder - the vehicle routing optimal solver.ipynb file step by step following the documented process.

 # Conclusion

 - The QAOA algorithm gives the same solution as CPLEX for the problem proposed which means that the QAOA is getting the optimal solution for this problem.